datacarpentry/image-processing/_episodes/07-thresholding.md

 > Next, create a mask to turn the pixels above the threshold `t` on
 > and pixels below the threshold `t` off.
 Note that unlike the image
 > with a white background we used above, here the peak for the
-> background color is at a lower gray level than the
+> background colour is at a lower gray level than the
 > shapes.
 Therefore, change the comparison operator less `<` to
 > greater `>` to create the appropriate mask.
 Then apply the mask to
 > the image and view the thresholded image.
 If everything works as it
-> should, your output should show only the colored shapes on a black
+> should, your output should show only the coloured shapes on a black
 > background.
 > > ## Solution
 > >